Beam Price Tops $0.14 on Major Exchanges (BEAM)

 Beam Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Beam directly using U.S. dollars.
-Investors seeking to acquire Beam should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Beam using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Beam directly using US dollars.
+Investors seeking to acquire Beam should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Beam using one of the exchanges listed above.

 Receive News & Updates for Beam Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Beam and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.